SamboyCoding/Cpp2IL/LibCpp2IL/README.md

 You can obtain a copy of LibCpp2IL from the [actions page](https://github.com/SamboyCoding/Cpp2IL/actions) - click the most recent successful build, and click "LibCpp2IL" to download a zipped copy of the dll, pdb, and dependency JSON.

+## Dependencies

+LibCpp2IL requires you to have SharpDiasm available for it to use.

 ## Setting up

 Setting up the library can be done in one of two ways.
 At present, debug logging is turned on, so the library will call Console.WriteLine with a large amount of log data showing what it is currently loading, as well as timing data.